 In addition to my compulsion to understand people, there was also the subtle energy I had learned to see and interact with when I was a teenager.
 I studied different systems of energy work until I eventually found my own way of reading and working with it.
 I love the speed and volume of information you can access when you tune into people’s energy, and the way it can support people in changing.
 It is not always initially a popular idea, but generally as a client relaxes and their analytical brain calms down a bit, their spirit moves to the forefront and there is a nice space for me to step in and do some useful work.
 And then afterwards people feel… different somehow – and this is often the key to change.
 Wiggle room in our emotions, body or spirit, and a viable alternative to the physical, emotional, energetic or mental pattern we may have become locked into, sometimes for years.

 I am still very much enjoying working with clients one-to-one; they all bring their own unique situation, personality, physical state, talents and aspirations, so each session is new.
 If I assume I know what to do in advance then it just doesn’t work, so it has taught me to enter each session with each person, with beginner’s mind.
-I know I am lucky to be able to make a difference and be able to support people who go on to do wonderful things, whether as a father, or a banker, an environmentalist, or artist – wherever their strengths lie – after all we need all kinds of people to keep doing all kinds of things.
+I know I am lucky to be able to make a difference and be able to support people who go on to do wonderful things, whether as an activist, a mother, a banker, an environmentalist, or an artist – wherever their strengths lie – after all we need all kinds of people to keep doing all kinds of things.
 Although it is hard to tell people my exact job title, this slight inconvenience is off-set by being able to offer pretty holistic sessions, even if they are a bit harder to advertise (“Witch for hire”?
 “Hippy at large”?).
 I feel that holistic coach, or even self-development coach is the closest definition of what I do.